Have you ever experienced locking sensations in the knee, pain when walking, or feelings of weakness in your quadricep area?

 While there are more than 80 forms of arthritis, osteoarthritis and rheumatoid arthritis are both known to cause knee buckling in patients.

 Osteoarthritis is a degenerative condition that creates a breakdown in joint cartilage, leading to increased joint friction in the process.

 In contrast, rheumatoid arthritis is an autoimmune disorder where the body’s immune system mistakenly views the synovium –a joint’s soft lining — as a threat and begins attacking it.

-While there isn’t currently a cure for either type of arthritis, there are treatments available to help manage the symptoms.
+While there isn’t currently a cure for arthritis, there are treatments available to help manage the symptoms.

 Femoral Nerve Dysfunction